exclusive offer : Flat 20% off on live classes + 2 free self-paced courses! - SCHEDULE CALL

 Agile methodology has some drawbacks like tracking of missed deadlines or absence of budget management and others, to overcome these drawbacks DevOps came into existence that was more flexible and was much better than Agile.
 Being a lifesaver for software developers to cope up with the rapidly changing customer requirement, Agile still has some shortcomings.

 Commonly found drawbacks or shortcomings of the Agile model were incompatible developed software components, un-traceable deadlines, and others.
-Moreover, it was not able to provide the coordination between development and operation team.
+Moreover, it was not able to provide coordination between the development and operation teams.
 That was the point where DevOps provided a platform to the developers, through this the gap between DevOps and operation team.

-DevOps team provided a coordinated platform for operation and development teams, through which they improved the deployment frequency and generated the better result.
+DevOps team provided a coordinated platform for operation and development teams, through which they improved the deployment frequency and generated a better result.
 It gave a faster and continuous delivery model by reducing the complexities.
-We can say that Agile was a response of Waterfall model, but DevOps was not the response of Agile or Waterfall model.
+We can say that Agile was a response of the Waterfall model, but DevOps was not the response of an Agile or Waterfall model.

 Following points highlights the considerable differences between Agile and DevOps methodologies:

-The agile methodology works on an incremental development approach with continuous iteration and collaborate development team and end user.
-On the other hand, DevOps provides collaboration of development and operation teams and emphasizes on service to accelerate the delivery process.
+The agile methodology works on an incremental development approach with continuous iteration and collaboration development team and end-user.
+On the other hand, DevOps provides a collaboration of development and operation teams and emphasizes service to accelerate the delivery process.

 Agile teams are usually smaller in size so that they can provide faster delivery with minimum complexities.
 DevOps, on the other hand, believes that bigger is better, so here many teams work together as a single team on different theories.

-DevOps maximize the efficiency and minimize the interrupts for software deployment.
-On the other hand, Agile never favor automation approach and is adopted by the development team.
+DevOps maximize efficiency and minimize the interrupts for software deployment.
+On the other hand, Agile never favors the automation approach and is adopted by the development team.
 Maximum productivity and reliability can be ensured by DevOps.

 While these theories are different but can also be used simultaneously.
 In short, we can say that they differ in the following points mainly: